lj-ditrapani/typescript-overview/README.md

         - todo.dispatch()
         - `dsplay(result.toOutput())`
         - repeat or quit
+- output.ts
+    - switch on color in ColoredString is exhaustive
 - tests
     - All todo tests just call dispatch and assert on result
 - Design for testability